NASA-PDS/nucleus/terraform/README.md

 15. Use the PDS Data Upload Manager (DUM) tool to upload files to pds_nucleus_staging_bucket.

-## Steps to access Nucleus Airflow UI with Cognito Credentials
+## Steps to Access Nucleus Airflow UI With Cognito Credentials

 Only some users have direct access to AWS and those users can access Airflow UI as explained in the step 9 to 12 in the above section.
 However, there is another way to access Airflow UI using a Cognito account as follows.